-Staff shall, from time to time, review and revise fee structures associated with all environmental education programming and facility use.
+Staff shall, from time to time, review and revise fee structures associated with all interpretive programming and facility use.
 Fees are approved by SSPRD Board of Directors during the annual budget cycle.
 In 2015, a Business Plan was implemented along with an annual One Year Marketing Plan.
 This plan includes recommendations on the pricing and logistics for programs based on customer analyses.

-The CNC and Classroom are integral parts of the educational and volunteer programs.
+The CNC and Studio are integral parts of the educational and volunteer programs.
 They serve as a meeting point for program participants and volunteers, an area to conduct indoor programs and training, and an opportunity to combine indoor and outdoor programming.

 In 2013, a scholarship fund was created.
 Educational donations and any non-designated funds donated to South Platte Park are placed into this fund, which can then be used to offset program or transportation costs for qualifying schools.
 Teachers and families are more engaged if they must pay at least a small portion of required fees, scholarships will generally not cover 100% of costs and at least \$1 per student is the recommended minimum unsubsidized share.
-Groups must be qualifying schools or non-profits, ideally with greater than 60% lunch subsidies or serving a known community in need.
+Groups must be qualifying schools or non-profits, ideally with greater than 60% lunch subsidies or serving a known community in need, though there is flexibility for other barriers to receiving a program.
 Funds are held as revenue and transferred as such when utilized.
 For public programs, SSPRD offers RecMoney that is distributed through community non-profit groups, and scholarships that can be applied to direct costs of programs for qualifying individuals.
-This policy is managed by SSPRD and changes from time-to-time.
+Since 2023, the nature scholarship fund has supplemented the funds available through the District policy.
+Scholarship eligibility is determined by the registration department and current SSPRD policies.

 Since 1989, the Park has received a grant from the Scientific and Cultural Facilities District (SCFD) to support programming by keeping fees for school programs and family events affordable.
-This process is constantly evolving, but has typically provided around 15-20% of the costs of programs.
+This process is constantly evolving but has typically provided around 15-20% of the costs of programs.